ARMmbed/mbed-os-example-client/README.md

     - If you are using Linux OS, run the `runDS.sh` in a new shell.
     - If you are using Windows, run the `runDS.bat` in a new command prompt.

-This will start the mbed Device Server on your system.
+This starts the mbed Device Server on your system.

-### Starting the WebUI ("Connected home" reference app)
+### Starting the WebUI (_Connected home_ reference app)
-1. Go to the `bin` folder in the Connected-home-trial reference app that you downloaded.
+1. Go to the `bin` folder in the `Connected-home-trial` reference app that you downloaded.
 2. Run the start script:
     - If you are using Linux OS, run the `runConnectedHome.sh` in a new shell.
     - If you are using Windows, run the `runConnectedHome.bat` in a new command prompt.

-This will start the WebUI on your system.
+This starts the WebUI on your system.

 ## mbed Build instructions